1Codealot/CLI_Timer/README.md

 ### To be implemented

 `Q` <br>
-square one (may not exist cus im dumb)
+square one (Don't tell anyone i might be working on it 🤫)

 # Other things to be implemented
 * Better outputting